paulohenriquecosta3011/Api-Clube/README.md

 ## 🏛️ Club Management System – API Layer

 ## 🌍 Overview
-This is not a CRUD project — it is a **full operational system used to manage real club access, members, and guest entry control**.
+This is not a CRUD project — it is a full operational system used to manage real club access, members, and guest entry control.

 Real-world enterprise club management system used in production.
 It integrates multiple systems:
 - 🖥️ Legacy desktop system built in Delphi (core business system)